petercraigmile/dwt/README.md

 Email questions about the code to pfc &lt;AT&gt; stat.osu.edu

 R routines for carrying out the Discrete Wavelet Transforms (DWT) and Maximum Overlap Discrete Wavelet Transforms (MODWT) for univariate time series.
-C code versions are included to speed up calculations.
+C code versions are included to speed up calculations, and are used by defauly.

 The R package is contained in the `dwt` folder.